 - biomechanical abnormalities (e.g. flat or rigid feet)

 - inappropriate footwear

-- inadequate rehabilitation following a previous quadriceps injury
+- inadequate rehabilitation following a previous quadriceps or other lower limb injury

 Physiotherapy for patellar tendonitis

 Despite appropriate physiotherapy management, some patients with patellar tendonitis do not improve adequately.
 When this occurs the treating physiotherapist or doctor will advise on the best course of management.
 This may include further investigations such as X-rays, Ultrasound, MRI or CT scan, pharmaceutical intervention, corticosteroid injection, autologous blood injection, podiatrist or psychologist review or referral to appropriate medical authorities who will advise on any interventions that may be appropriate to improve the condition.
 In rare cases, where patients have been unresponsive to a high quality physiotherapy program and all other conservative measures, surgery may be indicated.

 The following exercises are commonly prescribed to patients with patellar tendonitis.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 2 – 3 times daily and only provided they do not cause or increase symptoms.